MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 Inputs: The ouputs of Calculate Time Difference
 Outputs: Satellite location at the time it transmitted
 	 Error of satellite location calculation

+Upcoming Features:
+11/11 Add time difference error functionality to one-sided vs. two-sided Hyperbola.
+If the time difference could be negative, plot the mirror image of that specific hyperbola.